 I use to sit on the floor or at the grooming table for hours drying hair and it cut my drying time in half.

 What I love about it the air does not come out super hot like a handheld blow-drier.

 I also recommend using Blue Powder Ear treatment which you will find the link below

 but you can also find it under the tab labeled Misc.

 Blue Powder Ear Treatment

-You also find me using Dawn Dish soap for a prewash then using dog shampoo, condition to end the process.
+You find me using Dawn Dish soap for a prewash then using dog shampoo, condition to end the process.

 KetoChlor- I use this on my moms, it is an antiseptic great to wash stomachs off.